-Conventional barbell deadlifts have long been touted as “the king of exercises”.
+Conventional deadlifts have long been hailed as the “king” of exercises.

-However, new research suggests there might be a new king.
+However, new data suggests there might be a serious challenger to the throne.

-In a recent study published in the Journal of Strength and Conditioning Research, a team of scientists from Scotland suggested that trap bar deadlifts (yep, the hexagonal bar which collects dust in most gyms!) may be superior when it comes to gaining strength.
+A team of Scottish researchers recently published a study in the Journal of Strength and Conditioning Research which indicates that trap bar deadlifts (yep, the hex-shaped bar collecting dust in most gyms) might be superior to conventional deadlifts with regards to gaining strength.
 (1)

 What’s The Difference?

-The easiest way to tell you is to show you, so watch the two videos below.
+The easiest way to tell you is to show you:

 What Did The Study Discover?